Dan Neramit

 One of the park's most distinctive features was its fairy-tale castle, which overlooked its relatively small plot of land, and still stands today.
-The park's grounds are now occupied by Jodd Fairs DanNeramit Night Market.
+In 2023, the park's grounds became the site of Jodd Fairs DanNeramit Night Market, whose name was later changed to Train Night Market DanNeramit as part of the Train Night Market chain.
+The market closed down in 2025, and re-opened that year as Liabduan Danneramit Night Market.